sid-10/Pop-Movie-2/README.md

 # Pop-Movie-2

-Enter your TMMDB Key in Strings.xml; Run.
+Enter your TMDB Key in Strings.xml; Run.